Administrative Internship Program

 The Department of Educational Leadership at The University of Montana offers graduate students a variety of institution and school-based internships.
 Internships are emerging as primary avenues to professional employment and provide field-based opportunities for students within their specific K-12 or higher education administrative interests.
 These internships are designed to place prospective administrators in colleges, universities, and K-12 schools.
 Graduate students in good standing in the Department of Educational Leadership at The University of Montana are eligible for an internship.
 There are three types of internships available through the Department of Educational Leadership:

-The Montana Board of Public Instruction Administrative Internship is a partnership between the intern, participating school district, and the Department of Educational Leadership at The University of Montana, and the Montana Board of Public Education.
+The Montana Board of Public Instruction Administrative Internship is a partnership between the intern, participating school district, and the Department of Educational Leadership at the University of Montana, and the Montana Board of Public Education.
 This is a specific Administrative Internship for those individuals who have been hired as either a principal and/or superintendent and do not currently possess a Montana Class 3 Administrative license or the proper administrative endorsement as principal or superintendent.
 This is an on-the-job internship requiring additional supervision and support from the Department of Educational Leadership.
-The Montana Board of Public Instruction Administrative Internship has additional fees beyond the EDLD 594: Administrative Application required three semester course.
+There are fees associated with the Montana Board of Public Instruction Administrative Internship.
+Contact the EDLD office for more information.

 The purpose of a Field-Based Administrative Internship is to provide students with a wide range of leadership experiences that will immerse them in meaningful, concentrated, and applicable administrative experiences.
 These experiences will be designed through a partnership between the intern, selected K-12 school, on-site supervisor, and the Educational Leadership Director of Administrative Interns.
 The internship design will consists of 45 hours providing opportunities for cognitive links between theory and practice by immersing student interns in situations that require the application of educational theory and skills to administrative challenges.
 Students in the Field-Based Administrative Internship will be required to enroll in EDLD 594: Administrative Application for three semester credits.